Published on 1st December 2021

 A designated person needs to be responsible for carrying out monthly AED maintenance checks and logging them as well as being the allocated person to follow up on any chirping or warning notifications that the device instigates.
 The regular checks are important in their own right, but regular maintenance also allows plenty of time to replace any required parts or contact your AED Service Team if you have any questions regarding your device.

 Besides the above steps, applying common sense checks such as the unit being plugged in and powered properly, and the pads being powered too will ensure the defibrillator is always ready for instant use when needed.

 If you are looking to rent or purchase an automated external defibrillator for your offices, schools or premises, we have a range of devices and packages designed to make this provision as easy as possible for you.

 One factor to consider is who will be most likely to use the device – quite often it is somebody who has never used one before.
 Defibtech’s Lifeline AED are the simplest AEDs to use and have been designed by physicians so that absolutely anyone can save a life with them.
 In a study by the University of Illinois involving 5 market-leading AEDs, participants were able to deliver a defibrillation shock with the Lifeline AED quicker and more successfully than with any of the other AEDs tested.

 They are also designed specifically to be low maintenance, for instance the high capacity Lifeline Defibrillator Battery has an approximate shelf life of 6.5 to 7 years and is capable of performing 300 defibrillator shocks or 16 hours of continuous operation.

-Get in touch with our team if you’d like to know more about providing AED’s on your premises from as little as 70p per day.
+Get in touch with our team if you’d like to know more about providing AED’s on your premises.